marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 tag: Ruby
 ---

-If you ever looked at the available methods on some objects in Ruby, you might have noticed that there seems to be two difference ways to cast an object to string: `to_s` and `to_str`.
-However, most people only use `to_s`... is it because it's shorter or is `to_str` functionnally different?
+If you ever looked at the available methods on some objects in Ruby, you might have noticed that there seems to be two different ways to cast an object to string: `to_s` and `to_str`.
+However, most people only use `to_s`... is it because it's shorter or is `to_str` functionally different?

 Short answer: they are indeed different.